Whether you’ve got a small flat or a palatial home it won’t clean itself what’s needed here is the best vacuum cleaner for carpet.

 - Extension hose is too short to reach high places

-3. Bissell Big Green Professional Carpet Cleaner Machine, 86T3
+3. Bissell Big Green 86T3 – Best Vacuum for Wet Carpet

-The Brussel Big Green Professional grade carpet cleaner is a one of a kind in its range.
+The Brussel Big Green is a professional grade carpet cleaner and one of a kind in its range.
 The large sized vacuum offers a completely different vacuuming experience.
 Its appealing, wonderful cleaning features are sure to keep you hooked.

 The vacuum is packed in with an extra-large dirt lifter power brush equipped to clean dirt embedded to the very bottom of your carpeting.
 The super power suction system makes sure that all the excess dirt is removed from the very core of your surfaces.